Trier: Transport

 Trier station has direct railway connections to many cities in the region.
 The nearest cities by train are Cologne, Saarbrücken and Luxembourg.
-Via the motorways A 1, A 48 and A 64 Trier is linked with Koblenz, Saarbrücken and Luxembourg.
+Via the motorways A 1, A 48 and A 64, Trier is linked with Koblenz, Saarbrücken and Luxembourg.
 The nearest commercial (international) airports are in Luxembourg (0:40 h by car), Frankfurt-Hahn (1:00 h), Saarbrücken (1:00 h), Frankfurt (2:00 h) and Cologne/Bonn (2:00 h).
 The Moselle is an important waterway and is also used for river cruises.
 A new passenger railway service on the western side of the Mosel is scheduled to open in December 2024.

+Trier is located in the area of the transport association Verkehrsverbund Region Trier (VRT).